A beginners guide of how to care for Succulents.

 I did my best to help you with the names of the succulents.
 If I have gotten any of them wrong please feel free to correct me and I will update the post.

 I added rocks to the top of the soil because I love the way it looks with the succulents and it helps with not having to water as often.
+You could also use a layer of colored sand instead.

 Re-pot succulents about once a year.
 Take the babies (new additions) off and place in soil to grow new plants.
 How cool is that?!
 I love not having to pay for something if I don’t have too.